 I love the claw machine.
 You know the machine with the stuffed animals in it and the “grab” claw that is supposed to grab the stuffed animals, but never does?
 Yeah, that machine.
 I have become the master of the claw machine.
 You want to know why?
 I am not greedy.
 I go for what I can get instead of the best toy in the case.
 By doing that, I end up getting the best toys in the case.
 That’s my claw machine tip.
 Enjoy.

-Let’s say this claw machine and the toys represents fat cell storage.
+Let’s say the claw machine and the toys represents fat cell storage.
 The animals are your lipids, your stored fat.
 The machine is your container or cell.
 If the machine started to overflow and couldn’t close, the stuffed animals would have to go to another machine.
 If the machine is filled to its capacity but stable, it’s ready to produce an animal when you put in your dollar.

 Ready to lose fat?
 You have to remove those little stuffed animals (lipids) one-by-one to empty out that cell.
 Once all of those stuffed animals are gone, you have arrived at an empty fat cell.

 As a side note: It sure would be a shame to empty out all those animals only to fill them back up again (if your goal is fat loss).
 Keep that in mind when you are having too many “fun” days in a row.
 As an exercise, visit a local arcade facility and waste a couple of bucks on the claw machine to get some perspective.

 But Doesn’t a Deficit Destroy My Metabolism?

 Deficits are perfectly fine and when used properly can elicit the body fat removal you need to achieve your goals in aesthetics, health, or weight class.

 The issue isn’t the deficit.
 The issue is the time of the deficit and severity of the deficit.
 Even with extreme deficits there are safe ways to handle them, especially with the aid of professionals.
 When you see talks of “crash diets” and “ruining the metabolism” it is only part of the story.
 I will get into that in another article.